jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-For this you should go over the official Reason documentation.
+For this you should comb through official Reason documentation.
 It is specifically written for people from the Javascript world and is very accessible.

 :::

 ------------------

-### Learning Reason
+### Learning Outline

 * Programming in the small
 * **Tooling**